Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Preliminaries

 For any graph $\gG$ and odd prime $p$, we write $\Msf(\gG)$ for the $2$-nilpotent group of exponent $p$ which is generated freely in the variety of $2$-nilpotent groups of exponent $p$ by the vertices of $\gG$, with only relations those imposing that two generators commute if and only if they are connected by an edge in $\gG$.

-If $\gG$ is a nice graph, we call $\Msf(\gG)$ \emph{the Mekler group of $\gG$}.
-More generally, we say that a group is \emph{a Mekler group} if it is elementary equivalent to a group $\Msf(\gG)$, for a nice graph $\gG$.
-An axiomatisation of the theory of Mekler groups can be found in \cite[Appendix~A.3]{Hod93}.
+\begin{definition} If $\gG$ is a nice graph, we call $\Msf(\gG)$ \emph{the Mekler group of $\gG$}.
+More generally, we say that a group is \emph{a Mekler group} if it is elementarily equivalent to a group $\Msf(\gG)$, for a nice graph $\gG$. \end{definition}

+\begin{example} Consider the pentagon $\Psf$, and the Mekler group $G \coloneq \Msf(\Psf)$.
+One can show that $G$ is a special $p$-group, with centre $\Zsf:= C_p^5$ and quotient $G/\Zsf:= C_p^5$, where $C_p$ is the cyclic group of $p$ elements. \end{example} An axiomatisation of the theory of Mekler groups can be found in \cite[Appendix~A.3]{Hod93}.
 We now recall some standard terminology.

 For the remainder of this section, fix a nice graph $\gG$ and let $\Msf(\gG)$ be the $2$-nilpotent group of exponent $p$, constructed as above.
 We write $\Zsf$ for the centre of $\Msf(\gG)$.